SafinWasi/gluu-tutorials/docs/gluu-aws-integration.md

 1. The client requests an OAuth access token using some OpenID Connect authentication method.
 Supported methods are `client_secret_basic`, `client_secret_post`, `client_secret_jwt`, and `private_key_jwt`.
 For more security, asymmetric key authentication is recommended.
 Please refer to [OpenID Connect Client Authentication](https://openid.net/specs/openid-connect-core-1_0-15.html#ClientAuthentication) for more details.
 2. This access token is used to make SCIM queries.

 For this example, we will be using the Java `scim-client` with `client_credentials` and `private_key_jwt`.
 Please choose a method that is suitable for your production environment.
+If you are using your own client, please refer to [Gluu SCIM documentation](https://gluu.org/docs/gluu-server/4.4/api-guide/api-reference/#scim).
 ## Setup for scim-client

 1. An [RS256](https://www.rfc-editor.org/rfc/rfc7518#section-3.3) key pair and an associated certificate for our client and the Gluu server to communicate through.